capnmav77/Core-Programming/Generic Prog/Unit-01/Class Notes/Revision.md

 			4. The prototype of virtual functions should be the same in the base as well as the derived class.
 			5. They are always defined in the base class and overridden in a derived class.
 It is not mandatory for the derived class to override (or re-define the virtual function), in that case, the base class version of the function is used.
 			6. A class may have a virtual destructor but it cannot have a virtual constructor.
+	- #### move oper and Copy oper
+		- deep copies -> costly
+		- move semantics -> take resources from one and pass it onto the object being moved .
+		- Move semantics points the other object to the already existing object in the memory.
+It avoids the instantiation of unnecessary temporary copies of the objects by giving the resources of the already existing object to the new one and safely taking from the existing one.
+Taking resources from the old existing object is necessary to prevent more than one object from having the same resources.
+		- r-value references and l-value references
+			- an l-value refers to a memory location that identifies an object, while an r-value refers to the data value that is stored at some address in memory.
+An l-value represents an object that occupies some identifiable location in memory, such as a variable.
+On the other hand, an r-value is a temporary or short-lived value that does not necessarily have a memory location.
+			- For example, in the expression `int x = 10;`, `x` is an l-value because it represents a memory location, while `10` is an r-value because it is a temporary value without a specific memory location.
+			- R-value references are denoted by `&&` and are used to extend the lifespan of temporary objects, allowing them to be bound to references and used beyond their initial scope.
+They are commonly used in move semantics and perfect forwarding.
+			- A declaration of an rvalue reference looks like this:
+			- std::string&& rrstr; //C++11 rvalue reference variable
+			- The traditional reference variables of C++ e.g., std::string& ref; are now called lvalue references

 ## Need for templates :
 -